-In 2010, Google announced that the page loading speed was one of a ranking factor.
-When it comes to a website loading speed every millisecond counts for better user experience, Isn't it?
+In 2010, Google announced that the page loading speed was one of the ranking factors.
+When it comes to a website loading speed every millisecond counts for a better user experience, Isn't it?
 Here are some stats to understand the impact or importance of website loading speed,

 Pingdom – It allows you to test your website speed from different locations across the world.
-All you need to do is enter the URL and click 'Start test' button.
+All you need to do is enter the URL and click the 'Start Test' button.
 After that Pingdom analyzes your website’s performance and it provides recommendations to improve your website speed.

 GTmetrix – It is one of the most popular free tools to analyze your website speed, and it will give recommendations that will help you to improve your website speed.